stevewgh/Topshelf.Leader/README.md

 An extension method to the Topshelf `ServiceConfigurator<T>` class that adds Leader checking to the service startup.

 ## When would I use this?
-Use it when your services require active / passive or any form of high availablility.
+Use it when your services require active / passive or any form of high availablility where the services aren't able to naturally compete.

+* Catch up suscriptions that don't allow competing consumers
+* Services that can operate in an Active / Passive configuration

+## When should I not use this?
+Don't use this extension if you want a non-leader service to perform tasks whilst the leader service is also performing tasks.
+The design of the extension is that only one service is actively doing anything at any one time.

 ## Getting started
 ```